HollowModz/Android-Mod-Menu-GUI/README.md

 ***

 ### CUSTOM CATEGORY
-I used gradient GradientDrawable & the shader of the name to customize it.
+I used GradientDrawable & the shader of the name to customize it.

 ![Category](https://user-images.githubusercontent.com/80063088/127002284-13baed41-277d-47a7-9af3-393a78e5d0a9.PNG)
 ***